Skip to Content

 hand gluing legs to oatmeal turkey craft

-Take the other end of the leg and attach it to the bottom and inside of the turkey cylinder.
+Now, take the other end of the leg and attach it to the bottom and inside of the body of the turkey.
 We used glue dots for this because they are strong and easy to use.

 hand writing words on turkey feathers